© Pete Carr

 - There is a buggy park where prams and pushchairs can be left on the ground floor.

-A children's menu and bottle warming facilities are available in the café on the ground floor.
+- A children's menu and bottle warming facilities are available in the Waterfront café on the ground floor.

-- Little Liverpool is a hands-on gallery specially for visitors under the age of six.
+Little Liverpool is a hands-on gallery specially for visitors under the age of six.
 Up to 50 people at a a time can enjoy the gallery - a maximum of 35 children and 15 adults (please do not leave your children unattended).
 Entry is by a free timed ticket, which can be collected from the welcome desk on the day of your visit.
-This Wednesday 1 October, the gallery will be closed until 2pm.

-- Our quarterly Family e-newsletter has details of our free family exhibitions, events and activities.
+Our Family e-newsletter has details of our free family exhibitions, events and activities.
 A large print version is also available.

 When I was little is an activity for young children aged three to seven and grandparents (or older friends or relatives) to do together on a visit to the Museum of Liverpool.
 Borrow a backpack from the welcome desk when you arrive.
 Each backpack contains activities to help you explore the museum together and share your memories, plus an album for you to keep.